-Current Software Version - Displays the version number of the currently installed and running internal software (unit can have two different software versions installed at once).
+Current Software Version - Displays the version number of the currently installed (and active) internal software.

 Serial Number - Displays the fixed serial number of the device.

 Board Revision - Displays the revision number of the device's main circuit board.

 Unit Type - Used for Adder technical support purposes, this entry shows a code depicting the type of the main circuit board.